 Our rail route connects a series of vibrant communities across five regional boundaries, almost all of whom are involved in one way or another in supporting, enhancing and promoting their local railway.
-A growing number of people voluntarily give part of their busy lives to creating a better experience of the Heart of Wessex line and its stations.
+Over 15 years we have gradually built up a family of over a hundred people who voluntarily give part of their busy lives to creating a better experience of the Heart of Wessex line and its stations.
 In doing so, they make an enormous contribution both to their own communities and to visitors from all over the world who choose to visit our destinations by train.
-Representatives from groups all along the line come together several times a year in our Community Rail Working Party to exchange ideas and meet managers from the train company.
-Improvements to stations, access and information initiated by communities themselves are supported by our Community Projects Grant Fund
+Local independent businesses and events organisers have also worked with us to encourage more people to visit by train, and the partnership enjoys great support from many of the Parish and Town Councils along the route.
+Improvements to stations, access and information initiated by communities themselves are supported by our Community Projects Grant Fund.

 Friends of Freshford

 The glorious gardens at Freshford are the work of around twenty volunteers, under the guidance of garden designer Melanie Everard.
 There is widespread support for the station from the whole community, and amongst their initiatives has been the recovery, restoration and reinstallation of the station’s original Victorian and Edwardian Running In Boards.